-Ting Zheng, serves as our chief executive officer and director.
-She has been in charge of our cord blood bank operations since 2003 and is responsible for the strategic direction, development and overall management of CCBC.
-Aside from overseeing the overall operation of CCBC, she is also responsible for strategic developments, acquisition planning and negotiations, and formulating overall business strategy and various business initiatives of CCBC.
+Ting Zheng, serves as our chief executive officer, chairperson of the Board and chairperson of the Nominating and Corporate Governance Committee.
+She has been in charge of our cord blood bank operations since 2003 and is responsible for the strategic direction, development and overall management of GCBC.
+Aside from overseeing the overall operation of GCBC, she is also responsible for strategic developments, acquisition planning and negotiations, and formulating overall business strategy and various business initiatives of GCBC.
 She has more than ten years of experience in the fields of accounting, internal control, and corporate strategies and development in China's healthcare industry.
-Ms. Zheng had served as an executive director of Golden Meditech and had been in charge of its and its subsidiaries' financial and internal control systems since September 2001.
+Ms. Zheng had served as an executive director of Golden Meditech Holdings Limited ("Golden Meditech") and had been in charge of its and its subsidiaries' financial and internal control systems since September 2001.
 She assumed a critical role in the initial public offering by Golden Meditech on the Growth Enterprise Market of the Hong Kong Stock Exchange in December 2001.
 Ms. Zheng became a non-executive director of Golden Meditech starting from August 2012.
-She played an important role in our acquisition of Nuoya and investments in Cordlife.
+She played an important role in our acquisition of Guangzhou Municipality Tianhe Nuoya Bio-engineering Co., Ltd. ("Nuoya") and investments in Cordlife Limited ("Cordlife").
 Prior to joining us, Ms. Zheng worked for Sino-reality Certified Public Accountants, an accounting firm in China, from 1997 to 2001.
 She received an Executive MBA degree from Renmin University of China.
+With effect from April 1, 2017, Ms. Zheng also serves as the interim chief executive officer of the Beijing division.